-Hasselt University is organizing the first PhD course on the management of urbanized protected areas (UPAs) integrating expertise from different disciplines.
+Hasselt University is organizing the second PhD course on the management of urbanized protected areas (UPAs) integrating expertise from different disciplines.

 Monitoring and management of UPA - During the last decades, outdoor recreation has become progressively more important, especially in UPA, while biodiversity continues to decline by among others human-induced stress (such as hiking, biking, etc.).
 Currently, the legal framework to protect ecosystems and ecosystem services is scattered around many laws.
 In this arena of conflicting demands, careful planning of the area, its infrastructure and activities is needed to sustain the value of UPAs.
 In this process, stakeholder participation and visitor management are very important, in order to develop effective management strategies.